 This is the best season for trekking in the Annapurnas because of the best visibility, the freshest air and perhaps the clearest skies.
-The weather is excellent and the mountain views are tantalizing.
-This is also the time the two major Nepali festivals Dashain and Tihar fall in.
+The weather is excellent, and the mountain views are tantalizing.
+This is also the time the two major Nepali festivals Dashain and Tihar fall.
 International airfare is also cheaper during this time.

 Hind side, this is also the busiest tourist season in Nepal.
-That means hotels and lodges are full and transport and good guides are booked.
+That means hotels and lodges are full, and transport and excellent guides are booked.
 If you plan to travel during the fall, please place your reservation well ahead of time, at least 4-5 months before your travel date.

 Summer (Mid June-Mid September)

 Please avoid the rainy months of mid-June through Mid-September for trekking to the Annapurna Base Camp.
 The region receives heavy rain during this time of the year.
-The trail will be slippery with abundant leeches, streams will be in their highest level and trails can be covered with mud slides or even washed down by the avalanches.
+The trail will be slippery with abundant leeches and streams will be at their highest level.
+And trails can be covered with mudslides or even washed down by the avalanches.

 Winter (Mid Nov-Feb)

 Unless you are an experienced trekker, avoid trekking during Winter as well.
-There can be heavy snow fall in the higher elevation and of course, it will be extremely cold.
+There can be heavy snowfall in the higher elevation, and of course, it will be freezing.

-Packing list can vary according to your needs, interests, duration of the trip and the season you are trekking in.
+A packing list can vary according to your needs, interests, duration of the trip, and the season you are trekking in.
 The items listed below are essential for Annapurna Base Camp Trekking.
-Please, note that each two trekkers are provided with one porter and you are advised to limit the weight 15 kg (33 lb.) per porter.
+Please, note that every two trekkers are provided with one porter and you are advised to limit the weight 15 kg (33 lb.) per porter.

-Far & High provides one duffel bag for your personal clothing and gears which is for you to keep as souvenir.
-We will also provide you a sleeping bag and a down jacket which you need to return after the trip completes.
+Far & High provides one duffel bag for your clothing and gears which is for you to keep as a souvenir.
+We will also offer you a sleeping bag and a down jacket which you need to return after the trip completes.
 But, please feel free if you want to bring your own.

 During trekking, we recommend LAYERED CLOTHING!
-This means that the majority of your clothing can be worn in layers, so that you can put on more clothing if it is cold or take off layers as it gets warmer.
+This means that the majority of your clothing can be worn in layers.
+You can put on more clothing if it is cold or take off layers as it gets warmer.
 For example, it is much better to wear a T-shirt, cotton shirt (long sleeve), light sweater and windbreaker than to wear one bulky parka.
 This idea also comes in handy when you are packing and trying to keep under the weight limit.

 Please, use the list below for a guideline.